comographer/comentum_js_2021_04/README.md

 Give credit here.

 - This project was inspired by...
-- This project was based on
+- This project was based on [Nomadcoders : JS for Beginners](https://nomadcoders.co/javascript-for-beginners/).
 - Many thanks to...👍 [@serranoarevalo](https://github.com/serranoarevalo).

 ## Contact